5yutan5/PyQtDarkTheme/style/README.md

 # Styles

-This folder contains style data of PyQtDarkTheme.
+This folder contains the style data of PyQtDarkTheme.
 If you have a better idea for this style, edit this folder and create PR.

 ## How to build style to qdarktheme module